Waterlike density anomaly in fermions: Results

 At low temperatures $\beta \rightarrow \infty$ and away from the critical points $\mu \neq \mu_c$, the partition function is dominated by the following term

 where $E^{0}_{(m',n')} =\min_{m,n} \{E^{0}_{(m,n)}\}$ given $\mu, U, V$.
 Then,

 and the entropy assumes the simplified form

-This result explain the plateaus observed in the $s$ versus $\mu$ plots near the ground state as shown in panels e) and f) of Figure~\ref{fig:2sc_U0_V1}.
-They appear due to the degeneracy of a certain configuration; for example, the phase $(2,0)$ yields a residual entropy of $\frac{1}{2}k_B \ln 2$ while $(1,1)$ produces $\frac{1}{2}k_B \ln 4$.
+For example, the phase $(2,0)$ yields a residual entropy of $\frac{1}{2}k_B \ln 2$ while $(1,1)$ produces $\frac{1}{2}k_B \ln 4$.
+This result explains the plateaus observed in the $s$ versus $\mu$ plots near the ground state as shown in panels e) and f) of Figure~\ref{fig:2sc_U0_V1}.
+They appear due to the degeneracy of a certain configuration.

 Near the critical points, designating phase transitions between states $(m',n')$ and $(m'',n'')$ with $ E^{0}_{(m',n')}= E^{0}_{(m'',n'')}$, the low temperature limit yields

 and

 which imply